rezaramadhan/dnsapi/README.md

 ## How it works: Modifying a zone
 1. Parse configuration file

-    Using the same method as the previous section, dnsapi will read the bind configuration file and convert it to a dictionary.
+    Using the same method as the previous section, __dsnapi__ will read the bind configuration file and convert it to a dictionary.

 1. Backup the current file

-    Before it make any changes to the configuration file, dnsapi will make a copy of the working configuration file inside the same directory.
+    Before it make any changes to the configuration file, __dsnapi__ will make a copy of the working configuration file inside the same directory.

 1. Create new zone statement and a new zone file

     The modified version of `iscpy` provides a method to create a new zone statement within the dictionary.
 This modified dictionary will be written to the bind configuration file.
 Please note that any comment in the previous configuration file will be deleted.

-    If needed, dnsapi will create a new zone file with the provided directives, SOA record, and NS record.
+    If needed, __dsnapi__ will create a new zone file with the provided directives, SOA record, and NS record.

 1. Restart bind

-    Before restarting bind, dnsapi make sure that the modified configuration file is valid and all zone within the configuration file has a valid zone file using `named-checkconf` and `named-checkzone` provided by `bind` package.
+    Before restarting bind, __dsnapi__ make sure that the modified configuration file is valid and all zone within the configuration file has a valid zone file using `named-checkconf` and `named-checkzone` provided by `bind` package.

-    If any of the checks failed, dnsapi will revert the configuration and zone file to the previous version avaiable.
+    If any of the checks failed, __dsnapi__ will revert the configuration and zone file to the previous version avaiable.

 ## How it works: Modifying a record
 1. Parse zone

-    dnsapi uses `FILE_LOCATION` variable in `api/settings.py` to get the file containing a zone given a certain zone name; after that, it will read the file and parse it using `api/dns.py`.
+    __dsnapi__ uses `FILE_LOCATION` variable in `api/settings.py` to get the file containing a zone given a certain zone name; after that, it will read the file and parse it using `api/dns.py`.

     The parsing process and the internal data structure will be explained on the next section.

 1. Backup the current file

-    As usual, dnsapi will backup the zonefile before it makes any changes.
+    As usual, __dsnapi__ will backup the zonefile before it makes any changes.

 1. Modify the record

-    dnsapi will modify the internal data, which is the resource_records attribute within the DNSZone class when it needs to create a new record, deleting a record, reading a record, or updating a new record.
+    __dsnapi__ will modify the internal data, which is the resource_records attribute within the DNSZone class when it needs to create a new record, deleting a record, reading a record, or updating a new record.

     After it make any changes, it will write the internal data to the appropriate zone file.

 1. Restart bind

-    This process basically works the same one as restarting bind when you modify a zone.
+    This process basically works as if restarting bind when you modify a zone.

-## Introduction to the zone parser (dns.py)
+## Introduction to the zone parser (`api/dns.py`)
-(gw lanjutin besok)
+### Internal data structure

+### Parsing method